jpfairbanks/hpc6220/doc/writeup.md

 Dense Matrix Vector Multiplication
 ==================================

-The clear winner is serial numpy.
+The clear winner is serial Numpy.
 There is just no way to beat optimized C BLAS for dense numerical linear algebra.

 Map Reduce details
 ==================

 One of the benefits of Map Reduce programming is that it is deadlock free.
 Because processes do not explicitly wait on other processes they cannot create a cycle of waits that cannot be resolved.
-A Map Reduce programmer can create an iterative algorithm that does not converge but they cannot create a situation where processes are waiting because of dependence.
-As any dependent data will be computed at the conclusion of the previous map or reduce phase.
+A Map Reduce programmer can create an iterative algorithm that does not converge but they cannot create a situation where processes are waiting because of data dependence.
 We avoid a common problem with Hadoop that forces a reduce phase after every map phase.
 The serial controller logic will not be restricted in any way.

 Conclusions
 ===========